Archive 12 Tips on How to Increase Focus While Studying

 • Give Them Breaks

-A child’s mind needs to take breaks from studying to function better.
+A child’s mind needs to take short breaks from studying to function better.
 See how long your child can focus before they phase out and give them breaks accordingly.
-During the break, let them rest and do stuff that they like.
+During the break, let them rest, engage in physical activity, and do the stuff they like.
 However, these activities shouldn’t be so stimulating that it will be hard for them to get back to studying.

 • Turn Off Phone Notifications